xavierlacot/joli.js/README.markdown

 * [joli.js-demo](https://github.com/xavierlacot/joli.js-demo/) is a demo application, which contains the unit-tests for joli.js;
 * [joli.api.js-demo](https://github.com/xavierlacot/joli.api.js-demo/) is an Iphone Addressbook-like application, which content gets synchronized with web services.
 This application was built in a couple of hours and was presented a a demo app at [CodeStrong](http://codestrong.com/) in 2011.

+### Use several databases in the same application
+It is possible to use several databases with joli.js by loading the library as a CommonJS module:

+    var joliLibrary = require('path/to/joli');
+    var database1 = joliLibrary.connect('first_database');
+    var database2 = joliLibrary.connect('second_database');

 ## Credits and support
 joli.js has been developed by [Xavier Lacot](http://lacot.org/) and is licensed under the MIT license.